Trust is Essential to Leadership.

 I believe there are two more C’s that serve to grow and deepen trust, Consistency, and Communication.

-Consistency builds confidence.
+To build confidence, you must have consistency.
 When one is consistent in one’s approach, instruction, action, and behavior, others know what to expect.
 Knowing what to expect, and consistently meeting those expectations, builds trust.
 The more consistent the reaction, the deeper the trust becomes.

-The last C is Communication.
 Talking is necessary.
 Posters are cool.
 But the most potent form of communication is “walking the talk.”
 As the leader, you cannot escape being a role model.
 You are the first one accountable to your company and the highest example.
 If you are prone to excuses, then others will feel to be also.

 Trust is essential to leadership.
 Both on the part of the leader and the follower.